terrysheng/azure-content-zhtw/articles/storage-java-how-to-use-table-storage.md

         e.printStackTrace();
     }

-## <a name="RetrieveRange"> </a>作法：擷取資料分割中某個範圍的實體
+## <a name="RetrieveRange"> </a>How to: Retrieve a range of entities in a partition

-如果您不想要查詢資料分割中的所有實體，可以在篩選器中使用比較運算子來指定範圍。下列程式碼會結合兩個篩選器，以取得 "Smith" 資料分割中資料列索引鍵 (名字) 開頭為字母 A 到 E 的所有實體。然後列印查詢結果。如果您使用在本指南批次插入小節中新增至資料表的實體，則這時只會傳回兩個實例 (Ben Smith 及 Denise Smith)；Jeff Smith 不在其中。
+If you don't want to query all the entities in a partition, you can specify a range by using comparison operators in a filter.
+The following code combines two filters to get all entities in partition "Smith" where the row key (first name) starts with a letter up to 'E' in the alphabet.
+Then it prints the query results.
+If you use the entities added to the table in the batch insert section of this guide, only two entities are returned this time (Ben and Denise Smith); Jeff Smith is not included.

     try
     {
     	// Define constants for filters.
     	final String PARTITION_KEY = "PartitionKey";
     	final String ROW_KEY = "RowKey";
     	final String TIMESTAMP = "Timestamp";

     	// Retrieve storage account from connection-string.
     	CloudStorageAccount storageAccount =
 	       CloudStorageAccount.parse(storageConnectionString);

 	   // Create the table client.
 	   CloudTableClient tableClient = storageAccount.createCloudTableClient();

 	   // Create a cloud table object for the table.
 	   CloudTable cloudTable = tableClient.getTableReference("people");

     	// Create a filter condition where the partition key is "Smith".
     	String partitionFilter = TableQuery.generateFilterCondition(
 	       PARTITION_KEY,
 	       QueryComparisons.EQUAL,
 	       "Smith");

     	// Create a filter condition where the row key is less than the letter "E".
     	String rowFilter = TableQuery.generateFilterCondition(
 	       ROW_KEY,
 	       QueryComparisons.LESS_THAN,
 	       "E");

     	// Combine the two conditions into a filter expression.
     	String combinedFilter = TableQuery.combineFilters(partitionFilter,
 	        Operators.AND, rowFilter);

     	// Specify a range query, using "Smith" as the partition key,
     	// with the row key being up to the letter "E".
     	TableQuery<CustomerEntity> rangeQuery =
 	       TableQuery.from(CustomerEntity.class)
 	       .where(combinedFilter);

     	// Loop through the results, displaying information about the entity for (CustomerEntity entity : cloudTable.execute(rangeQuery)) {
             System.out.println(entity.getPartitionKey() +
                 " " + entity.getRowKey() +